vrayas/jd-container-opt/README.md

 Attached sample out puts of both packing_report1.html and packing_report2.html.

-Branch WebAPP under this will launch browser version of the same application using Streamlit.
+Branch WebAPP under this will launch browser version of the same application using Streamlit(s2syc97cbhpmmv4yxbxb7o.streamlit.app)
-    	-> (s2syc97cbhpmmv4yxbxb7o.streamlit.app)